Xtra-Computing/HashjoinOnHARP/README.md

 ## Prerequisites
 * The gcc-4.8 or above
-* The HARPv2 platform
+* The Hardware Accelerator Research Program (HARP) v2 platform at (https://wikis.uni-paderborn.de/pc2doc/HARP2).
+* You may need to be granted to access this platform.

 ## Run the code

-Do not forget to set the PATH of the dataset.

 ```sh
 $ cd ./
 $ make  # make the host execution program